SkylineCommunications/dataminer-docs/connector-help/connector_help/IBM_Storage.md

 ## About

 This protocol can be used to monitor and control any IBM Storage device.
-A TCP/IP connection is used in order to succesfully retrieve and configure the device's settings.
+A TCP/IP connection is used in order to successfully retrieve and configure the device's settings.

 ## Installation and configuration